 In addition to posting regularly in 2021, I hope to post longer, more thoughtful reviews than in past years.
 However, I’d never forgive myself for ruining Agatha Christie’s The Murder of Roger Ackroyd for anyone, so this review will be very, very short.
 This isn’t a review, really; it’s more of a suggestion that you read this book if you haven’t.

 Blurb from Goodreads (I’m leaving the summarizing to the pros to not let anything slip):

 This book is every bit as tightly plotted and cleverly written as my other favorite Christie novel—And Then There Were None—with one key difference: I figured it out!!
 My big epiphany wasn’t long before Poirot did his thing and announced the murderer, but it counts!
-(To be fair, I caught on when Christie let me catch on.)
 That ticklish thought of, “Wait…can it be?
-IT IS!!” was one of the most satisfying reading experiences I’ve had.
-I don’t often solve mysteries on my own, so it’s worth clarifying that this one isn’t “easier” than others, I was just trying harder.
+IT IS!!” was one of the most satisfying reading experiences I’ve ever had.
+I don’t often solve mysteries on my own, so it’s worth clarifying that this one isn’t easier than others, I was just trying harder.

 While I’ve enjoyed every novel I’ve read by Christie so far, I expect The Murder of Roger Ackroyd to stick in my memory the longest.

 Overall: 5.0 (out of 5.0) I was going to quibble over something near the end, then I was going to quibble over something else, but both quibbles disappeared when I thought more about them.
 The Murder of Roger Ackroyd is an extraordinarily well-written book and my new favorite by Agatha Christie.

 Image credit: Goodreads